antigones/hsk5_words_graph/README.md

 The word list (ordered by frequency) has been taken from http://www.hskhsk.com/word-lists.html

-Here it is a "full resolution" svg image of the whole HSK5 word universe:
+Here it is a "full resolution" svg image of the whole HSK5 word universe sharing some component:

 ![hsk5_full_view](hsk5_full_view.svg)